Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Local well-posedness

 Then, there exist a positive time $T>0$ and a unique solution $\big(\rho,u,\nabla\Pi\big)$ to equations \eqref{eq:dd-E}-\eqref{eq:in-datum}-\eqref{eq:vacuum} on $[0,T]\times\R^d$ such that: \begin{enumerate}[(i)] \item $\rho\in \mc C_b\big([0,T]\times\R^d\big)$, with $\rho_*\leq\rho(t)\leq\rho^*$ for any $t\in[0,T]$ and $\nabla\rho\in\mc C_{\weak}\big([0,T];B^{s-1}_{p,r}\big)$; \item $u\in \mc C^1\big([0,T];L^2\big)\,\cap\,\mc C_\weak\big([0,T];B^{s}_{p,r}\big)$; \item $\nabla \Pi\in \mc C\big([0,T];L^2\big)\,\cap\,\mc C_\weak\big([0,T];B^{s}_{p,r}\big)$. \end{enumerate} The time continuity with values in Besov spaces holds with respect to the strong topology if $r<+\infty$. \end{prop}

-The previous well-posedness statement easily follows from the results of \cite{D1, D:F}, for instance by looking at the damping term $\mf D^\g_\alpha(\rho,u)\,=\,\alpha\,\rho^\g\,u$ as a forcing term in the equations, and implementing an iterative approximation procedure.
+The previous well-posedness statement is proved in \cite{D1, D:F} for $ \alpha = 0 $; for $ \alpha>0$ it easily follows from the same arguments of those papers, for instance by looking at the damping term $\mf D^\g_\alpha(\rho,u)\,=\,\alpha\,\rho^\g\,u$ as a forcing term in the equations, and implementing an iterative approximation procedure.

-The goal of the present paper is to show that the previous solutions are global, namely that $T=+\infty$ in Proposition \ref{p:local}.
+The goal of the present paper is to show that, in the case $\alpha>0$, the previous solutions are global, namely that $T=+\infty$ in Proposition \ref{p:local}.
 In this respect, we notice that a global $L^2$ bound for $u$ and global $L^\infty$ bounds for $\rho^{\pm1}$ are easily obtained \tsl{a priori} by simple energy and transport estimates for, respectively, the momentum equation and the mass conservation equation.
 Indeed, we have

 together with the kinetic energy balance

 As $ \mathfrak{D}_{\alpha}^{\g}(\rho, u) \cdot u \geq 0$, this latter relation in particular implies, together with \eqref{est:rho-inf}, that